Death Valley from Las Vegas [Day Trip Itinerary]

 For a comparison of the temperatures in Las Vegas and Death Valley, you can use these seasonal guidelines:

 The spring months in Las Vegas range from a low of 49 degrees in March to a high of 89 degrees in May.
-Those same months in Death Valley range from 55-101 degrees.
+Those same months in Death Valley range from 55 to 101 degrees.

-In the summer months, things really heat up in Death Valley.
+In the summer months, Death Valley really heats up.
 Visitors may find a high of 117 degrees in July, the hottest month.
-Yet the temps can be down in the low 70s in May.
+Yet the temperatures can be down in the low 70s in May.
 The spring temperature range in Las Vegas was a low of 49 degrees and a high of 104 degrees.

-In fall the weather starts to cool off.
-Las Vegas has temperatures that range from a high of 94 degrees in September to a low of 47 degrees in November.
-Fall in Death Valley ranges from a low of 48 degrees to a high of 107 in September.
+The weather starts to cool off in the fall.
+Las Vegas's temperatures range from a high of 94 degrees in September to a low of 47 degrees in November.
+Fall in Death Valley ranges from a low of 48 degrees to a high of 107 degrees in September.

 Winter will cool things off substantially.
 The lowest temperature in the winter months is 38 degrees in Death Valley and 39 degrees in Las Vegas.
-The highs in the winter months range from 57-63 in Vegas and Death Valley.
-While the lows in winter tend to be around 38 degrees in Death Valley and 39 in the city.
+The highs in the winter months range from 57 to 63 in Vegas and Death Valley.
+The lows in winter tend to be around 38 degrees in Death Valley and 39 in the city.

 Go out and Explore!

 We hope you found this guide helpful!
-There's nothing stopping you now from visiting Death Valley from Las Vegas - other than the heat, of course!
+Nothing is stopping you from visiting Death Valley from Las Vegas now - other than the heat, of course!

 Have you ever taken a day trip to Death Valley National Park from Vegas?
 We'd love to hear about that, so please leave us a comment here!